Does American Battery Technology (ABAT) Pay a Dividend? (2026)

 Does American Battery Technology (ABAT) pay a dividend?

-American Battery Technology (ABAT) currently returns little or nothing as a dividend.
+No. There is no dividend on ABAT in our data and the yield is 0%.
 ABAT is a speculative, early-commercial company, so traditional valuation multiples do not apply: it is pre-profit, burning cash, and funding itself largely through equity issuance and government grants.
 The market values it on the potential of its recycling ramp and the Tonopah Flats lithium project rather than current earnings, which makes the share price highly sensitive to execution milestones, financing terms, dilution, and battery-metal prices.

 The bottom line on the ABAT dividend